 Areas of Interest

-Inflammatory processes within the eye; role of glycolytic enzymes in signaling; regulation of reactive oxygen species; imaging tools in biomedicine, nanotechnology
+Inflammation and cancer within the eye; role of glycolytic enzymes in signaling; regulation of reactive oxygen species; imaging tools, nanotechnology

 - PhD - Biophysics, Harvard University